This example will focus on the SQL Case Statement.

 3.1 Creating the table & Insert sample data into the table

-Let us create a table – student – with the columns as follows: roll number, name, gender.
+Let us create a table – student – with the columns as follows: roll number, name, and gender.

 Now, using the select statement, you can see the data that has been successfully inserted into the table.